Royal Carnarvon Rifles: Honorary Colonels

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 From 1762 to 1812 the regiment's uniform was of the same pattern as the regulars, the red jacket having blue facings, worn with white breeches.
 On conversion to a rifle corps in 1812 it adopted a Rifle green coat and breeches with black facings (similar to the Rifle Brigade).
 About 1862 the Royal Carnarvon & Anglesey Rifles adopted red facings (similar to the King's Royal Rifle Corps) instead of black, and these continued with the Royal Carnarvon until 1881.
 When the regiment became 4th Bn RWF in 1881 it lost its green uniform and adopted that regiment's red jackets with blue facings.

 About 1803 the officers' Coatee button bore the Prince of Wales's feathers, coronet, and motto scroll Ich Dien, within an eight-pointed star, with the letters 'R.C' (for 'Royal Carnarvon') beneath.
 In the 1850s the other ranks' 'pork pie' caps had a two-part badge, with a stringed bugle-horn above a scroll inscribed 'ROYAL CARNARVON'.
 Around 1858 the officers' black metal Shako plate consisted of a crowned Maltese cross, in the centre of which was the Prince of Wales's feathers, coronet and motto, surrounded by a circle inscribed 'ROYAL CARNARVON RIFLES'.
 The officers' pouch belt of the time was in silver, with the same design, except that there was no crown, the eight points of the cross had small decorative balls, and there were small lions in the four angles.
 By about 1865 the Prince of Wales's insignia had been replaced by a bugle-horn, and by 1878 the regiment's precedence numeral '56' appeared within the strings.
 The regiment adopted the RWF's insignia in 1881.